Health Information and Tools > Patient Care Handouts > Learning About Introducing Peanuts to Your Baby to Reduce Allergy Risk

 What are the risks?

-Peanut products can cause a very serious allergic reaction in some children.
+Peanut products can cause a very severe allergic reaction in some children.
 A mild reaction may include a few raised, red, itchy patches of skin (hives).
 A severe reaction may cause hives all over, swelling in the throat, trouble breathing, nausea or vomiting, or fainting.
-It can be deadly.
+It can be life-threatening.

 When should you call for help?